samsquire/assembly/README.md

  * use database technology and its lessons. relational algebra
  * use async/coroutines
  * arrange a hiearchy of arrays is like register allocation for index transformations (perfect hashing)
- * Avoid scheduling costs if the pipeline is a pipeline
+ * Avoid scheduling costs if the pipeline is a direct pipeline

 This is a GitHub repository of some components and design notes for building a flexible tool for server parallelism that handles fast parallel IO and fast parallel compute.
 It goes down into notes about assembly, custom syntax (a new language) compiler codegen design and runtime.
 I have tried to make the notes detailed so you know the design decisions and thought that went into its design and you could build the same kind of thing.